Bamm-Bamm Rubble: Film

 In the 1994 live-action Flintstones movie, Bamm-Bamm appears as a four-year-old who is adopted after Fred secretly gives money to Barney and Betty to ensure that they could afford the adoption.
 Bamm-Bamm is seen with long, matted, filthy-brown hair and only wearing a fig leaf loincloth.
 He was mentioned to have been raised by wild mastodons, a parody of various examples of interspecies adoption.
 This also hinted at how Bamm-Bamm had gained his incredible super-strength.
 Bamm-Bamm soon started to look like his cartoon counterpart after a bath, a haircut, and some new clothes.
 Bamm-Bamm was played by twins Hlynur Sigurðsson and Marinó Sigurðsson and voiced by actress E.G. Daily, who succeeded Don Messick in the role after his death.

-Though Bamm-Bamm did not appear in the prequel film The Flintstones in Viva Rock Vegas, the name of the film's antagonist, Chip, is a reference to the name of Bamm-Bamm's son.
+Though Bamm-Bamm does not appear in the prequel film The Flintstones in Viva Rock Vegas, the name of the film's antagonist, Chip, is a reference to the name of Bamm-Bamm's son.
 Chip's mistress, Roxy, also gets her name from Bamm-Bamm and Pebbles' daughter.

 Bamm-Bamm appears with his family in Space Jam: A New Legacy.
 He, his family, and the Flintstones are among the Warner Bros.
 3000 Seververse inhabitants that watch the basketball game between the Tune Squad and the Goon Squad.
 When the inhabitants were seen making their way towards the sight of the game, Bamm-Bamm is seen getting picked up by Fred Flintstone.